-Ramen is a quintessential Japanese noodle dish that is widely enjoyed around the world and comes in numerous varieties in Japan including various regional ramen.
+Ramen is a quintessential Japanese noodle dish that is widely enjoyed around the world and comes in numerous varieties in Japan including various local ramens.

-In fact, each local region of Japan has its own unique ramen, among which Sapporo Miso ramen, Kitakata ramen, and Hakata Tonkotsu ramen are especially famous.
+In fact, almost every region of Japan has its own unique ramen, among which Sapporo Miso Ramen, Kitakata Ramen, and Hakata Tonkotsu Ramen are especially famous.

-Accordingly, leading Japanese instant noodles manufacturers, such as Nissin and Acecook, have developed and sold a variety of instant cup ramen that recreate the flavor of such local ramen, which include what I have now.
+Accordingly, leading Japanese instant noodles manufacturers, such as Nissin and Acecook, have been developing and sold a variety of cup ramens that recreate the flavors of such local ramens, which include what I have now.

 Onomichi Ramen (尾道ラーメン)

-The Japan’s local ramen, “Onomichi ramen (尾道ラーメン)” originated in a ramen shop located in the city of Onomichi, Hiroshima Prefecture, whose name is “Shukaen (朱華園)”
+As its name indicates, the local ramen, “Onomichi Ramen (尾道ラーメン)” originated in a ramen shop located in the city of Onomichi, Hiroshima Prefecture, whose name is “Shukaen (朱華園)”

-It is said that the first owner of Shukaen created the original Onomichi ramen in 1947, and the Shukaen’s ramen consists of flat chewy noodles in soy-sauce-based soup broth with mincemeat made of pork’s back fat.
+It is said that the first owner of Shukaen created the original Onomichi Ramen in 1947, which consists of flat chewy noodles in a soy sauce-based soup broth with mincemeat made of pork’s back fat.

 Amochinmi (阿藻珍味) and Shukaen (朱華園)

-In the 1990s, a food company located in the city of Fukuyama, Hiroshima, “Amochinmi (阿藻珍味)” developed Onomichi ramen for souvenirs whose broth was made with chicken dashi stock and sardines.
+In the 1990s, a food company located in the city of Fukuyama, Hiroshima, “Amochinmi (阿藻珍味)” developed Onomichi Ramen for souvenirs whose broth was made with chicken dashi stock and sardine.

-After that, many ramen shops in Hiroshima started to offer noodle soups with the Amochinmi-style broth, so when those living in the prefecture just say “Onomichi Ramen”, that generally refers to the Amochinmi-style ramen.
+After that, many ramen restaurants in Hiroshima started to offer noodle soups with Amochinmi-style broth, so now, when those living in the prefecture just say “Onomichi Ramen”, that usually refers to the Amochinmi-style ramen.